mvanlonden/LearnToCode/LearnWhatToLearn/README.md

 # Learn What to Learn

 ## Why
 Don't reinvent the wheel.
 By leveraging what has already been done, we can save valuable time.

 ## What
+<<<<<<< Updated upstream
 ### Trends
 #### Google trends
 #### Stack Overflow